LuigiClemente/affiliate-plugin-/plugin.md

 ## Entity Overview

 The Discount entity is responsible for managing various aspects of discounts, such as code, eligibility, and associated rules.
+We have made some modifications to accommodate additional functionality related to commission types.

 ## Attributes